robotology/robotology-superbuild/doc/cmake-options.md

 | `ROBOTOLOGY_USES_ESDCAN`                                            |  ❌                              |             ✔️              |                 ❌                        |              ❌                           |                 ✔️                          |

 <b id="f1">1!</b>:`ROBOTOLOGY_USES_MUJOCO` does not support building with apt dependencies on Debian or Ubuntu distributions older than 2022.
-Furthermore, it does not support build on Wndows with Visual Studio 2019, it requires Visual Studio 2022.
+Furthermore, it does not support build on Windows with Visual Studio 2019, it requires Visual Studio 2022.
+<b id="f2">2!</b>:`ROBOTOLOGY_ENABLE_ROBOT_TESTING` and `ROBOTOLOGY_ENABLE_ICUB_HEAD` do not support building with conda-forge dependencies on Apple Silicon.